adr1enbe4udou1n/blog/content/posts/17-build-your-own-kubernetes-cluster-part-8/index.md

       POSTGRES_DB: main
     ports:
       - 5432:5432

-  db_test:
-    image: postgres:15
-    environment:
-      POSTGRES_USER: main
-      POSTGRES_PASSWORD: main
-      POSTGRES_DB: main
-    ports:
-      - 54320:5432
 ```

 {{< /highlight >}}

-Here we create 2 PostgreSQL instances, one for local development and one for integration testing.
-Launch them with `docker compose up -d` and check they are both running with `docker ps`.
+Launch it with `docker compose up -d` and check database running with `docker ps`.

 Time to create basic code that list plenty of articles from an API endpoint.
 Go back to `kuberocks-demo` and create a new separate project dedicated to app logic: